DanielRamosHoogwout/TFM/README.md

 Only Keras, Tensorflow and Numpy should be installed in this environment to avoid problems, the rest of the dependencies will be downloaded automatically.

 #### **R**
 In this study the Diebold-Mariano test is used.
-The best package available to do this test is forecast on R so the data obtained through Python was then exported and used in R. Only this test was done through a small script called DMtest_corregido.txt
+The best package available to do this test is forecast on R so the data obtained through Python was then exported and used in R. Only this test was done through a small script called DMtest_corregido.R

 ### Important files